Introduction

 This documentation represents the intended feature-set of Moontale.
 Not every feature listed has been implemented at the present time; these instances will be marked with the 'under construction' symbol: 🚧

-From the Twine 2 editor, go to Formats on the sidebar, then Add a New Format and paste in the URL above.
+From the editor, go to Formats on the sidebar, then Add a New Format and paste in the URL above.
 Make sure to select Moontale from the format list!

 I created Moontale to help make Twine even more useful in all stages of game development - from prototyping to production.